ypid/ansibleRole-Sudo/README.md

 --------------

 This role uses only one variable to construct the sudoers file.
-You can set the variable 'sudoers_cfg' in group_vars or host_vars based on your needs.
+You can set the variable `sudoers_cfg` in group_vars or host_vars based on your needs.

 sudoers_cfg

-The variable structure includes the sections below and can inclue multiple entries per section please see example below.
+The variable structure includes the sections below and can include multiple entries per section please see example below.

 	* Defaults